NixOS/nix/doc/manual/src/command-ref/conf-file-prefix.md

 # Description

+Nix supports a variety of configuration settings, which are read from configuration files or taken as command line flags.

+## Configuration file

 By default Nix reads settings from the following places:

   - The system-wide configuration file `sysconfdir/nix/nix.conf` (i.e. `/etc/nix/nix.conf` on most systems), or `$NIX_CONF_DIR/nix.conf` if [`NIX_CONF_DIR`](./env-common.md#env-NIX_CONF_DIR) is set.